 Types of Butterflies

 Classification is done considering butterfly species and families scientifically but they can also be divided based on their habitat.
-Now let us see some of the butterflies types based on their family.
+Now let us see some of the butterfly types based on their family.

 These are commonly known as American moth butterflies.
 They are small, brown like geometrid moths and their abdomen is not clubbed with the long slim abdomen.